isomorphic-software/smartclient-docs/classes/Browser.md

 | isTouch | [boolean](../reference.md#type-boolean) | false | — | new setting for `Browser.isTablet`. |

 **Flags**: A

 ---
-## ClassMethod: Browser.hasSessionStorage

-### Description
-Returns whether sessionStorage is accessible in the current environment.
-This method performs a one-time check and caches the result.
-In CSP sandbox environments without 'allow-same-origin', sessionStorage access throws a SecurityError.

-### Returns

-`[boolean](../reference.md#type-boolean)` — true if sessionStorage is accessible, false otherwise

----
-## ClassMethod: Browser.hasLocalStorage

-### Description
-Returns whether localStorage is accessible in the current environment.
-This method performs a one-time check and caches the result.
-In CSP sandbox environments without 'allow-same-origin', localStorage access throws a SecurityError.

-### Returns

-`[boolean](../reference.md#type-boolean)` — true if localStorage is accessible, false otherwise

----
 ## ClassMethod: Browser.setIsHandset